 In some instances, institutions where the abuse took place may not have ‘opted into’ the Redress Scheme.
 In such cases, we investigate alternative avenues of compensation including your common law rights.

-Please contact us for a confidential conversation about any abuse you may have suffered at the hands of persons associated with an institution.
+Please contact our personal injury lawyer in Melbourne for a confidential conversation about any abuse you may have suffered at the hands of persons associated with an institution.
 And please note that there are also avenues of compensation available for survivors of physical and psychological abuse.

-Melbourne Lawyers & Mediators is aware that many regional survivors are unable to access legal services for their sexual (and other) abuse compensation matters.
+Our legal team of Melbourne criminal lawyers is aware that many regional survivors are unable to access legal services for their sexual (and other) abuse compensation matters.

 In some cases, a common law claim may result in a better outcome for our clients.
 Although many people are intimidated by the cost and concept of ‘going to court’, in our experience, the overwhelming majority of cases settle at mediation or conciliation before this occurs.
 In general, institutions will want to avoid the cost and public nature of a court case, especially if a claim is strong.